bwengals/d3-practice/README.md

 # d3-practice

-making vis to practice d3
+Making Vis to practice d3.
+Just a set of vis from working through tutorials and what not.